ey-up/BlogWebsite/README.md

 # BlogWebsite
 My first project is this website.
-The website was written in php. www.eyupokur.tk
+The website was written with php. www.eyupokur.tk